 Five new appointed university professors in AI, together with a team of researchers, operate in the context of UvA’s Research Priority Area Human(e) AI.
-This synthesises ongoing work and stimulates new research on the societal consequences of AI in a wide variety of societal areas.
+This synthesises ongoing work and stimulates new research on the social consequences of AI in a wide variety of societal areas.

 We offer over 10 guest lectures by experts in the field, each of which will end with a concrete problem for students to work on individually and in a group.
-During the work-group sessions, students collaborate on writing a piece for a column in a newspaper or online blog, on one of the topics treated in this course.
+During the work-group sessions, students collaborate on writing a piece for a column in a newspaper or online blog on one of the topics treated in this course.

 You can find the timetable on Datanose.